srispaceharsha/nightwatchman/README.md

 ### Gesture Filtering

-**Posture-Based Filtering**: After system starts, gestures are only processed when person is in sitting/standing postures, NOT when lying down.
-This prevents false positives from a sleeping person's random hand positions.

-**Enabled States for Gestures**:
-- SITTING_DETECTED
-- ALERT_ACTIVE
-- ALERT_COOLDOWN
+**Size-Based Filtering**: Gestures are filtered based on hand size in the frame.
+Hand must be at least 15% of frame size (wrist to middle fingertip).
+This prevents false positives from a sleeping person's distant hands while allowing caregivers to control the system at any time.

+**How It Works**:
+- **Caregiver** standing near camera with hand raised → Hand appears large (>15%) → ✅ Gesture accepted
+- **Sleeping person** lying far from camera → Hand appears small (<15%) → ✗ Gesture rejected

 ## Posture Detection Algorithm